Mountain bike buying guide

 29er Hard tail bikes: 29ers are taking the hard tail market by storm and the extra three inches of wheel diameter go some way to reducing the harshness of a fully rigid rear end.

 Full suspension bikes: Full suspension bikes offer the rider increased comfort and control.
 The front and rear suspension cushions the rider from the impacts on the trail.
-Wiggle now stocks the very latest in 27.5 inch (650b) full suspension bikes.
+Wiggle now stocks the very latest in 27.5 inch (650b) and 29 inch full suspension bikes.